 The Ohio State University requires a minimum of 120 semester credit hours to complete a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.

 Ohio State offers an orientation program before the start of fall classes to prepare new students for college life.